 The celebrated singer, actress, and model famously underwent treatment for anorexia nervosa and bulimia nervosa in 2010 and has continued to publicly advocate for HAES (Health At Every Size) awareness since then.

 Lovato once said, “Having an eating disorder doesn’t show ‘strength.’
-Strength is when are able to overcome your demons after being sick and tired for so long.
+Strength is when you can overcome your demons after being sick and tired for so long.
 Starving is not a ‘diet’ and throwing up isn’t something that only extremely thin men or women do.
 Eating disorders do not discriminate.”

 Billy Bob Thornton

-The Oscar-nominated actor and musician Billy Bob Thornton is known for weight fluctuations for his various roles.
-This got to be out of hand as he aged; he lost 59 pounds in 1998, after filming the movie U-Turn.
+The Oscar-nominated actor and musician Billy Bob Thornton are known for weight fluctuations for his various roles.
+As he aged, this got out of hand; he lost 59 pounds in 1998 after filming the movie U-Turn.

 Afterward, he was quoted saying, “I think I had a little mental problem.
 I got anorexic; of course, I denied it to my girlfriend and everyone else who said I had an eating disorder.”